 A former law clerk to three federal judges and a lawyer at the Civil Division of the U.S. Department of Justice, Cesar focuses on high-stakes appeals and critical motions as a member of Orrick's Supreme Court and Appellate practice.

 Cesar has litigated a range of matters at the trial and appellate level in both state and federal courts, as well as before the U.S. Supreme Court.
 His work spans from complex commercial litigation to cutting-edge issues of constitutional and administrative law.
 He also maintains an active pro bono practice.

-Cesar also served as a law clerk to Judge José A. Cabranes of the U.S. Court of Appeals for the Second Circuit and the U.S. Foreign Intelligence Surveillance Court of Review.
+Cesar also served as a law clerk to Judge José A. Cabranes of the U.S. Court of Appeals for the Second Circuit and then-Presiding Judge of the U.S. Foreign Intelligence Surveillance Court of Review.
 Before that, he clerked for Judge Rosemary M. Collyer of the U.S. District Court for the District of Columbia, and Judge Jay A. Garcia-Gregory of the U.S. District Court for the District of Puerto Rico.